-New Zealand: 7.8-magnitude quake rocks south, triggers tsunami threat
+New Zealand: 7.8-magnitude quake rocks south, triggers tsunami

 Powerful aftershocks

-Images emerged on social media of grocery items fallen off supermarket shelves and water rocking back and forth in swimming pools.
+Images on social media showed shattered windows, toppled grocery items on the floor of a supermarket and water sloshing back and forth in swimming pools from different parts of the country.

-And at least three aftershocks hit near South Island, the USGS said, some with a magnitude as high as 6.2.
+Mark A'Court, owner of the Fresh Choice in Nelson City, posted security video footage on Facebook showing wine bottles falling from shelves at his store.

+A photo of a road with a deep, wide crack down its middle served as sobering evidence of the temblor's force.

 "This is the strongest [earthquake] I've ever felt," Tamara Hunt told CNN.
 She was with her husband at their home in Whanganui when the earthquake struck.